 Your college student has returned home midsemester, unexpectedly, and is now trying to do college in a way they likely never anticipated.
-As a parent, how do you support them in this time?
+As a parent or guardian, how do you support them in this time?

 It’s a season unlike any other as families adjust to many changes as a result of the Coronavirus pandemic.
 Naturally, you’re probably relieved to have your child safe at home.
 Keep in mind, they may be struggling with this sudden change.
 This isn’t a typical holiday break when your student returns home for a short time with family.
 They may be anxious about their academics, disappointed in missing out on campus events, and coping with the realities of being away from friends, peers, and faculty.

 Your son or daughter will need your encouragement, but in new ways.
 Jim Burns, Ph.D., executive director of Azusa Pacific University’s HomeWord Center for Youth and Family, offered four tips for parents and families whose students are now home from college.

 “Wise parents will recognize that they can be encouraging but not intrusive,” recommends Burns, who is also the author of Doing Life With Your Adult Children: Keep Your Mouth Shut and the Welcome Mat Out.
 “Parents want to be careful not to revert to how it was during the teen or even pre-teen years.”

 When adult children have been away from home for a while, they are no longer used to their guardians weighing in on day-to-day decisions, such as when to eat or take a break, or how much time they should spend on schoolwork.
 Burns advises families to find a balance of being caring, without enabling dependency.
 Unsolicited advice can be taken as criticism, so sometimes it’s best to step back and let them figure things out on their own.